 The way in which people choose to use their recreational space is also changing.
 Do you need to provide a TV in the Living Room?
 Many young people are doing away with TVs altogether, choosing laptops and iPads for alternative viewing.

 What is the solution for appealing to tenants, particularly those ‘Younger Independents’, who do not own furniture?
 According to LSL, 6 in 10 of these renters need furniture to be provided, and 27% need a fully furnished home, compared with 10% across the board.

 By providing furniture, you add a premium cost, and most young renters will shy away from an expensive rental property.
 Equally, when choosing furniture for your assets, you’ll naturally lean towards the stylish yet virtually indestructible, to minimise the risk of having to replace it.
 This furniture is more expensive, increasing the premium added to the rent, and discouraging the same young professionals you are targeting.

 In US and German rental sectors, properties are rented without furniture.
 This means that people either supply their own furniture or seek out furniture packages from specialist companies, enabling tenants to customise their home.

-A huge benefit to BTR landlords lies in a strong relationship with a supplier of rented furniture packages.
-There is an income opportunity here: if landlords can negotiate a revenue share based on exclusive referral agreements, everybody wins.
+A huge benefit to BTR landlords lies in the ability to utilise Centralised Purchasing with a supplier of rented furniture packages.
+There is an Ancillary Income opportunity here: if landlords can negotiate a revenue share based on exclusive referral agreements, everybody wins.
 You also have the power to offer this service to your tenants at a reduced rate.